 Advancing our understanding of AMD

 Named EYE-RISK, the consortium will explore the combined role of genetic and non-genetic factors in the development of AMD.
-The EYE-RISK consortium is headed by Prof. Marius Ueffing of the Institute for Ophthalmic Research, University of Tübingen, Germany and is funded under the European Union Horizon 2020 Framework program, the largest research and innovation programme of its kind with nearly 80 billion Euros of funding available overall.
+The EYE-RISK consortium is headed by Prof. Marius Ueffing of the Institute for Ophthalmic Research, University of Tübingen, Germany and is funded under the European Union Horizon 2020 Framework programme, the largest research and innovation programme of its kind with nearly 80 billion Euros of funding available overall.1

 Identifying who is at risk

 “This research will advance our understanding of who is at risk of developing AMD, who is at risk for progression, why and how risks combine to advance progression in certain patients and what we can do to lower their risk.
-Our role in this initiative will be to work closely with the consortium members to exchange data and information and perform in-house research and data analysis that leads to key deliverables such as the identification and prioritization of promising pathways and genes for future drug development,” explains Everson Nogoceke, Biomarker Experimental Medicine Leader, Roche Pharma Research & Early Development, and facilitator of the EYE-RISK initiative.
+Our role in this initiative will be to work closely with the consortium members to exchange data and information and perform in-house research and data analysis that leads to key deliverables such as the identification and prioritisation of promising pathways and genes for future drug development,” explains Everson Nogoceke, Biomarker Experimental Medicine Leader, Roche Pharma Research & Early Development, and facilitator of the EYE-RISK initiative.